Frequently Asked Questions

 The majority of our tour clients are from all around Australia, but we also appeal to South Africans, Americans and travelers from Europe looking for something different.
 Wherever you are from, you can book a FRANKO’S tour.
 We will tell you how and when to get to Saigon (HCMC) ...we will meet you upon arrival ...show you a good time over 18/15 days ...and deliver you back to the airport for your return journey.
 All are welcome!

 What are the Rail Tour inclusions and exclusions?

-Our 18 Day Rail Tour is fully inclusive of all accommodation, all meals, entrance fees, porterage, all transportation and day tours, plus the services of a tour escort and a national guide.
+Our 18 Day Rail Tour is fully inclusive of all accommodation, all meals, entrance fees, porterage, all in-country travel (incl airport transfers) and day tours, plus the services of a tour escort and a national guide.

-The only items not included in your fully inclusive package are your international airfares, Visa, compulsory tipping, beverages and personal expenditure.
+The only items not included in your fully inclusive package are your international airfares, Visa, obligatory tipping, beverages and personal expenditure.